 In this discussion, we saw different types of energy along with examples.
 Energy is important to us, as it drives every form of movement.
 Right from chemical energy from the food that we eat to electrical energy for generating electricity, energy is everywhere.

-So, we understood that energy is essential for everyday life.
-The sun, the primary energy source for living beings on earth, provides warmth, helps in the process of photosynthesis, and drives the water cycle.
+So, we understand that energy is essential for everyday life.
+The sun, the primary energy source for living beings on Earth, provides warmth, helps in the process of photosynthesis, and drives the water cycle.
 All these things are necessary for survival.
 Apart from the sun, we use other energy sources in our daily lives, like fossil fuels (coal, oil, and natural gas), nuclear energy, hydroelectric energy, wind energy, and solar energy.
-Fossil fuels like coal and oil are used to generate electricity.
-Nuclear power plants use nuclear energy to produce electricity.
-Hydroelectric dams harness the potential energy of water to produce electricity.

 Nearly every process on our earth involves energy, which is why it is important to harness and use energy efficiently.